open-reaction-database/ord-schema/docs/schema.rst

 Outcomes
 ========

-``ReactionOutcome`` define timestamped analyses, analytical data, and observed/desired products.
+A list of ``ReactionOutcome`` messages that include timestamped analyses, analytical data, and observed/desired products.

+The schema adopts a one-to-many approach for analyses.
+For example, a single NMR analysis may be linked to multiple products and/or product measurements (such as yield quantification and confirmation of identity).

 Provenance
 ==========

-The
-``ReactionProvenance`` records additional metadata including who performed the experiment and where.
+``ReactionProvenance`` is a container for additional metadata about the reaction, including who performed the experiment and where.
 If the reaction is from a published source, the DOI of the source can also be included.
+Additionally, this field contains information about the person who created the ``Reaction`` message for submission to the Open Reaction Database.

 Reaction ID
 ===========